TRAINWEB'S MOVE TO THE HEARTLAND

 One of the deciding factors in the eventual location was the result of a phone call to Train Party from a customer inquiring about wooden train whistles.
 Six months previously, this individual had built a “train themed” Inn in La Plata, Mo.
 When he realized that Trainweb was planning to relocate, he said, “well, why don't you move to La Plata.
 We have everything you need right here.”
 A couple of expeditions to La Plata proved it would be a first-rate location for the new Trainweb site.

 Shivam and Ray have already moved to La Plata, Missouri.
 A site on the south side of the tracks, east of the Amtrak station, was purchased and the old, abandoned fertilizer warehouse on that property is in the process of major renovations.
 Shivam took on the mission of overseeing the renovations and must, as well, keep on top of other day to day responsibilities at Trainweb and Train Party.
 Ray works in the office and seems to have a phone glued to one ear.
 Steve Grande has remained in Los Angeles and manages, by the magic of electronics, to keep everything together and on track.
+They all agree that the unexpected popularity and growth of Train Party over the last two years has commanded more of their time than they ever thought possible.
+Consequently other areas of Trainweb have become backlogged.
+They hope to rectify this early in 2007 with the addition of two technical employees.

 My ten year old granddaughter, Madison, recently reminded me of a promise I had made to take her on a train trip this year.
 It didn't matter where we went as long as she was able to sleep on the train.
 La Plata seemed a wise choice for many reasons.
 We would catch the overnight “Lakeshore” to Chicago, followed by a five hour trip on the “Southwest Chief,” thus we would have two full days in La Plata before the return trip for a total of five days, and only three school days missed.
 The tickets were booked online.